 Some people make their dog’s treats with a strong pumpkin base and still others choose foods that have pumpkin as a main ingredient.

-Changing your dog’s diet is a great “treatment” if you suspect reflux is an issue for your dog.
+Changing your dog’s diet is a great “treatment” if you suspect acid reflux is an issue for your dog.

 You could start with some grain free formulas, sensitive stomach formulas, or go with the raw diet we mentioned earlier.

-Any of these have the potential to curb the acidity of your dog’s stomach and help to alleviate symptoms of reflux.
+Any of these have the potential to curb the acidity of your dog’s stomach and help to alleviate symptoms of acid reflux.

-Homemade Dog Food For Acid Reflux
+Homemade Dog Food for Acid Reflux

 Making your dog’s food at home can be much simpler than you may realize.